Skip to main content

 A difficulty mark for jumper difficulty can be either a Break, or Level 1-5.
 For each level 1-5 the judge can also optionally give a plus or a minus mark to turn it into into, for example, a Level 3+, a Level 5-, or neither to make it stay at, for example, a Level 4.

-If jumpers are repeating jumper skills it should negatively impact the level the Jumper judges mark for that combination.
+If jumpers are repeating jumper skills excessively, it should negatively impact the level the Jumper judges' mark for that combination.

 Holistic Judging: While jumper judges should focus their scoring specifically on the jumper(s), they will take into account what the turners are doing and may make slight adjustments accordingly.